 We are a husband and wife team with joint responsibility of everything to do with our little shop.

 Ellie looks after it's day-to-day running, arranging events, updating social media and the website.
 She has a background in secretarial, office management and event organisation from a varied and interesting 19 year career in the Civil Service.
 Ellie is the current Chair of the Huntly Ethical Trading Initiative (HETI) and is responsible for pulling together ethical community projects and maintaining Huntly's Fairtrade Town status.
-She is also Secretary of the Huntly Business Association and a member of Huntly's Rotary Club.
+She is also Chair of the Huntly Business Association and a member of Huntly's Rotary Club.

 Martyn runs his own garden design and maintenance business but does his fair share of the daily tasks in the shop.
 He does most of the stock ordering and keeps a keen eye on the accounts!
 He spent 22 years in the RAF and has a Bachelor of Science Degree in Statistical Economics and a HND in Finance and Accountancy.

 A short history of Huntly, Aberdeenshire, Scotland